lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Wikipedia: “The partnership includes over 60 research libraries\[7\] across the United States, Canada, and Europe, and is based on a shared governance structure.
 Costs are shared by the participating libraries and library consortia.\[8\] The repository is administered by the University of Michigan.\[9\] The Executive Director of HathiTrust is Mike Furlough.\[10\] The HathiTrust Shared Print Program is a distributed collective collection whose participating libraries have committed to retaining almost 18 million monograph volumes for 25 years, representing three-quarters of HathiTrust digital book holdings.\[11\]”

+### 2.2.7.  synthesizing histories ###

 To review all of these events, \<$n#table:databases-timeline\> shows the milestones of all of these databases in chronological order.